UV-C disinfection of water

 The frequency used in killing microorganisms is 254 nanometers (nm).

-When water passes through a UV water treatment system:
+When water passes through a U-V water treatment system:

 • the rays produced by the lamps reach the pathogenic microorganisms that pass by.
 These UV lamps contained in a reactor are usually made of stainless steel.